SimpleStepSolutions/SimpleStepSolutions.github.io/_posts/2019-09-01-springone.md

 layout: post
 title:  "SpringOne Platform 2019"
 author: stephen
-tags: [News, Events, Conferences]
+tags: [News, Events, Conferences, SpringOne]
 image: assets/images/2019-09-01-springone/headed-to-springone.jpg
-featured: true
+featured: false
 ---
 We're unbelievably honoured to speak this October at SpringOne Platform 2019 with a legend--Joe Grandja from Pivotal and also from Toronto, Canada.